danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 end
 ```

 When `matches?` returns false, Rails treats the routes inside the block as non-existent and returns a 404.
-This happens to be a security advantage: anyone outside the VPN can't even confirm these routes exist.
+This is also a security advantage: anyone outside the VPN can't even confirm these routes exist.

 ### Testing